 PGT-A itself does not pose additional risks to the IVF patient.
 Nonetheless, there are potential risks associated with the biopsy and testing that may affect the embryos:

-• Inaccurate Results: While PGT-A is highly accurate, like any test, there's a small chance of errors, such as false positives indicating an abnormality that isn't present, or false negatives that miss an existing abnormality.
+- Inaccurate Results: While PGT-A is highly accurate, as with any test, there is a chance for errors.
+Examples include but are not limited to false positives indicating an abnormality that isn't present or false negatives that miss an existing abnormality.

-• Embryo Discards: If the embryos tested are found to have aneuploidy, they may be discarded, reducing the number of embryos available for transfer.
-There is also a chance that all embryos have to be discarded, requiring patients to restart the IVF cycle.
+- Embryo Discards: If the embryos tested are aneuploid, they may be discarded, This reduces the amount of embryo available for transfer.
+In the instance that all embryos are discarded, patients will have to go through another retrieval cycle.

 If an IVF patient isn’t sure about the potential risks of PGT-A, it is recommended to discuss it with their fertility specialist.
 The doctors will provide personalized guidance based on each patient’s individual circumstances.